kennyjoseph/sbp_14/README.md

 The data was too big to put on github, so you can find it @ http://www.dl.dropboxusercontent.com/u/53207718/data.tgz

 I can only give out part of the data, in particular I can't give out the entire tweets.
 Instead, for each configuration run you get a separate directory (14 in all).
-Within each, you have fifteen files: {user_name}_captured.csv, {user_name}_stats.csv, {user_name}_tweets.csv for each of the five usernames we used.
+Within each, you have fifteen files: {username}\_captured.csv, {username}\_stats.csv, {username}\_tweets.csv for each of the five usernames we used.

-{user_name}_captured.csv contains details on how many tweets we saw in between each limit notice, how many we missed and how long the interval was
+-{username}\_captured.csv contains details on how many tweets we saw in between each limit notice, how many we missed and how long the interval was

-{user_name}_stats.csv contains connection statistics for our runs - see experiment_outcomes.R for the headers of the different columns
+-{username}\_stats.csv contains connection statistics for our runs - see experiment_outcomes.R for the headers of the different columns

-{user_name}_tweets.csv contains the tweet_id, the position metric for that tweet and a timestamp.
+-{username}\_tweets.csv contains the tweet_id, the position metric for that tweet and a timestamp.

 If you want the full data, you can just pull down the tweets that have the given ids in the file and stuff them into a mongodb.
 Then you can run the analysis that we did for RQ3